 Data access statements

 Research outputs that rely on supporting data, code and other materials should provide information about where and how these materials can be accessed.
-This is a requirement stated in the UKRI Common Principles on Data Policy, as well as by other funders of research.
+This is a requirement specified by UKRI in its Common Principles on Research Data and Open Access Policy, as well as by other funders of research.
 Many publishers also ask for articles to be accompanied by what is referred to as a data access statement or data availability statement.

 This requirement applies to primary materials created in the reported research.
 You would not be expected to include secondary data sources in a data access statement, although these should be referenced in the article following standard practice, using the data source DOI or other unique identifier whenever possible.